 Seal Rocks has it all.
-A breathtaking coast line, awe-inspiring marine life, some pretty solid surf breaks and a water colour so bright and blue, it’s like no other.
+A breathtaking coastline, awe-inspiring marine life, some pretty solid surf breaks and a water colour so bright and blue it will take your breath away.
 It’s a true paradise just waiting to be indulged in.

 How we spend our time at Seal Rocks

 Never missing a sunrise

 James and I never, ever miss a sunrise at Seal Rocks.
 To do so would be like missing Christmas for us.
 The way the sun comes up over the ocean here is a sight not to be missed.
 The rays of the sun burst over the horizon, glistening and lighting up everything they touch.
 The colours blend from burnt oranges, to warm yellows and soft pinks.
 Until the sky is a crisp, bright blue, lighting up the ocean for a day full of adventure on the water.
 The land just calls to you, begging you to explore every corner it has to offer.
 It’s so peaceful.
 And while Seal Rocks is busy in the warmer months, it’s always quiet at sunrise.
 Just the way we like it.

 Once the sun has come up, and we have captured the beauty in our aerial photos, we continue with our day by taking a walk along the beach.
 It’s something we always do.
 It doesn’t matter which beach out of the two you choose, they are both as stunning as each other.
 We usually choose a beach called Number One.
 Recently, we have discovered that if you continue all the way to the end, and walk up onto the rocks and around the headland, you’ll find a little hidden beach covered in large pebble stones.
 Once we even witnessed water droplets falling off the cliff edge, like a mini waterfall.